nihalwill/Coding-Quiz/README.md

 Linked function to High Scores page
 Functions defined for overall "start" button and quiz rendering Linked html and js files together so they go to correct link

+---

+Added Assests folder with screenshots of working code